 Studying abroad is really a great way to meet new people and forge lifelong friendships.
 It is an excellent opportunity to network with like-minded people, and could open up career opportunities.

-In 2013/14, 1.2% of the student population in the UK had a period of mobility abroad (HESA, 2015).
-Research has shown that employer’s worldwide value graduates with global competences and international cultural awareness (UK Strategy for Outward Mobility, 2013) Studying abroad can add something extra to your CV that your peers may not have, and will give you an advantage when applying for jobs.
+7.8% of undergraduate students study work or volunteer overseas as part of their degree (Universities UK International, 2019).
+Research has shown that employers worldwide value graduates with global competences and international cultural awareness.
+Studying abroad can add something extra to your CV that your peers may not have, and will give you an advantage when applying for jobs.

 Studying and living abroad can be a very daunting experience, however many students come back with more self-confidence and with a new approach to learning.
 Living in a new place by yourself can be overwhelming at times, and it will test your ability to adapt to diverse situations and problem solve.
 It will also be a chance for you to develop and cope independently in another country and culture, which will help you become a global citizen.

 All your teaching will be done in English, unless you are on a language programme.
 However, if you are studying in a country where the first language is not English, you will be able to learn the local dialect or practice what you already know!